mnitchie/dotfiles/README.md

 ## Secrets and environment variables
 When needed, export secrets in .config/includes/secrets.sh, which is `source`d in `.zshrc`.
 Never check the secrets file in

-## Other scripts

-Other scripts in bin/ should be executed after the above is done, as it will assume some things are already set up (like xdg dirs)

-## Other setup

 ### AWS Vault
 https://github.com/99designs/aws-vault